rxdtxd/stepper-lights/README.md

 ### Warning

+**I strongly suggest you do not try to recreate it verbatim, and use as a guide at best.**

 The schematics/layouts contained numerous glitches and therefore impromptu fixes that were not propagated back to the design files.